michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 # Backend Application

-This are my first steps to Node.js and I get inspired by a nicely written article by [bezkoder](https://bezkoder.com/node-js-rest-api-express-mysql/).
-I start new project with `npm` which I believe is the standard for Node.js applications.
+These are my first steps with Node.js, and I was inspired by a well-written article by [bezkoder](https://bezkoder.com/node-js-rest-api-express-mysql/).
+I started a new project using `npm`, which I believe is the standard for Node.js applications.

 ```bash